Codes of Ethics- Updated June 1, 2015

 - In the course of professional activity, accept no gift or special treatment worth more than token value.

-- Accept no out-of-town travel paid for by outside sources.
+- Accept no out-of-town travel paid for, in whole or in part, by outside sources.

 - Disclose to a supervisor any offer of future employment or outside income that springs from the journalist’s professional activities or contacts.